 \subsection{Dynamic Network}

-Dynamic networks target to adaptively change the structure of network and parameters in data-driven manner.
-In the field of model automation designing, dynamic network mechanism is used to drop blocks~\cite{wu2018blockdrop,huang2017multi,mullapudi2018hydranets,wang2018skipnet}, pruning channels~\cite{lin2018accelerating,you2019gate,jiang2018human}, adjusting layer-level scales~\cite{li2020learning, yang2020resolution} and changing spatial typologies~\cite{song2019learnable,song2020rethinking}.
-DRNet~\cite{li2020learning} aims at learning an automatic scale transformation for a feature pyramid network in semantic segmentation scene.
-Switch Transformer~\cite{fedus2021switch} employs the Mixture of Experts (MoE)~\cite{shazeer2017outrageously} model to choose different parameters for each input data.
-Deformable convolution~\cite{dai2017deformable} learn a convolution of arbitrary shapes by predicting an offset for each parameter.
-Dynamic Grained Encoder~\cite{song2021dynamic} adopts a dynamic gate mechanism to select the spatial granularity of input query in transformer network.
-Dynamic Convolution~\cite{verelst2020dynamic}, Dynamic Head~\cite{song2020fine} focus on learning a sparse mask for network to discard redundant image features.
-In this paper, we focus on 3D detection on point cloud scene and aim at design a point-wise dynamic network to drop redundant background points.
+Dynamic networks target to adaptively change the structure of networks and parameters in a data-driven manner.
+In the field of model automation designing, dynamic network mechanism is used to drop blocks~\citep{wu2018blockdrop,huang2017multi,mullapudi2018hydranets,wang2018skipnet}, pruning channels~\citep{lin2018accelerating,you2019gate,jiang2018human}, adjusting layer-level scales~\citep{li2020learning, yang2020resolution} and changing spatial typologies~\citep{song2019learnable,song2020rethinking}.
+DRNet~\citep{li2020learning} aims at learning an automatic scale transformation for a feature pyramid network in the semantic segmentation scene.
+Switch Transformer~\citep{fedus2021switch} employs the Mixture of Experts (MoE)~\citep{shazeer2017outrageously} model to choose different parameters for each input data.
+Deformable convolution~\citep{dai2017deformable} learns a convolution of arbitrary shapes by predicting an offset for each parameter.
+Dynamic Grained Encoder~\citep{song2021dynamic} adopts a dynamic gate mechanism to select the spatial granularity of input query in the transformer network.
+Dynamic Convolution~\citep{verelst2020dynamic}, Dynamic Head~\citep{song2020fine} focus on learning a sparse mask for network to discard redundant image features.
+In this paper, we focus on 3D detection on point cloud scenes and aim at designing a point-wise dynamic network to drop redundant background points.